 The Wathens and the Quinns are well-acquainted with grief and have a sincere desire to help other hurting parents, particularly those who have lost children to suicide.
 They are not professional counselors, just parents walking the same type of journey you are.
 Please do not consider attendance at a While We’re Waiting event as a substitute for professional counseling if you feel you are in need of that.

 Please note that our 2020 While We’re Waiting Weekends for Parents Touched by Suicide are full and we are no longer accepting registrations.
-However, you may complete the registration form below and request to be notified when future events of this type are scheduled.
+However, you may click the link below to request to be notified when future events of this type are scheduled.